jgrospe92/Calculator/README.md

 # How to approach this problem?
     - [] Implement Stack
     - [] Implement Queue
-    - [] Tokenize string input
     - [] implement Reverse Polish Notation

 ---
-# Stack Implementation :book:
+# Stack Implementation Using Array
 - Stack is a linear data structure which follows a particular order in which the operation are performed.
 The order may be LIFO(Last in First Out) or FILO(First in Last Out)
 - We have to make our own implementation of Stack class
 - The main methods for Stack are: